-Chanel, WeChat and Dove had the highest Women’s impression scores in China, out performing rivals such as Alipay and Tmall.
-The top brand list is dominated by fashion brands (Chanel & Nike), e-commerce platforms (Tmall & JD) and internet brands such as WeChat or QQ.
+Chanel, WeChat, and Dove had the highest Women’s impression scores in China, outperforming rivals such as Alipay and Tmall.
+The top brand list is dominated by fashion brands (Chanel & Nike), e-commerce platforms (Tmall & JD), and internet brands such as WeChat or QQ.

-The rankings are calculated based on ‘impression scores’ for each brand among women respondents for a 12 month period through to January 2017.
+The rankings are calculated based on ‘impression scores’ for each brand among women respondents for a 12-month period through to January 2017.
 The scores are measured by asking a simple question; ‘Do you have a positive or negative feeling about the brand?’.

 Chanel boasted the highest impression score with 52.6 underscoring their enduring popularity in China.
-The brand are strongly associated with quality and a sense of international luxury; all connotations that strongly appeal to the
+The brand is strongly associated with quality and a sense of international luxury; all connotations that strongly appeal to the

-modern, middle class female consumer
+modern, middle-class female consumer

-Chanel have over time built their reputation as the most enduring, quality brand for women.
+Chanel has over time built its reputation as the most enduring, quality brand for women.
 Their marketing has always been tailored brilliantly for the market where they sell this ‘international lifestyle’ through their product range.
 In a culture fixed on status and reputation the Chinese only buy brands, this is illustrated by the number of global brands on the list as well as the e-commerce platforms which sell them.

 Tmall is chasing Female shoppers

 QQ is popular amongst women as an instant messaging platform, akin to Whatsapp.
-Large communities of groups on QQ regularly share content and information, it as an important part of the online social structure in China.
+Large communities of groups on QQ regularly share content and information, it is an important part of the online social structure in China.

 Branding & e-Commerce are important

-Survey’s like this should always be taken with a pinch of salt but this does serve to emphasize the importance of brands as well as the branding of e-commerce platforms and social media.
+Surveys like this should always be taken with a pinch of salt but this does serve to emphasize the importance of brands as well as the branding of e-commerce platforms and social media.
 It is also indicative of the growing trend towards ‘social commerce’ whereby Chinese social media has become a conduit for online retail, the lines are being blurred and the trust users place in Chinese platforms to display and deliver quality products such as Chanel is important to note.

-For fresh updates, insights and content on the Chinese market see more of our blog posts.
+For fresh updates, insights, and content on the Chinese market see more of our blog posts.